YJ048/vb_2022/README.md

 1. The VB modules can only be done on a windows computer (VB programming meant to build windows application)
 2. Install **visual studio 2022** on your windows computer

+### Important Note for Trainers:
+On Fridays release the student between 1pm - 3pm instead of the usual 12pm. this is to accomodate for the muslim students for their friday prayers.

 # Course Outline

 ## VBA with EXCEL